imyourmanzi/Image-Superimposor/README.md

 ## Setup

 Mirror the following for correct setup.
+Items in `[brackets]` do not need to be created manually and may be overwritten.

 ### Directory Structure
 ```